 “Mubarak’s regime did not dare to undertake such practices prior to the uprising,” ANHRI said, adding that the storming of the civil society organisations’ offices is part of “a systematic campaign against these organisations, which was prepared for in advance”.

 The country’s military was cheered by protesters when it took over security from Mubarak’s hated police force in January during the uprising.
+The military, long the country’s most powerful establishment and one that produced Egypt’s last three presidents, sought to portray itself as a key player in the revolt that toppled Mubarak’s 29-year rule.

 However, in the eight months since Mubarak’s ouster, the military, led by a general who served for 20 years as Mubarak’s defense minister, has been methodically seeking to discredit the reformers, accusing them of illegally receiving foreign funds and being part of a plot hatched abroad to destabilise Egypt.